OpenAI's Altman says AI unlikely to lead to 'jobs apocalypse'

 Altman did not cite any jobs numbers on Tuesday but has previously talked about potential industry-wide job cuts due to AI's advancement.

-OpenAI is preparing to confidentially file for a U.S. initial public offering in the coming weeks, Reuters reported last week, citing a source familiar with the matter.
-The company could be aiming for a $1 trillion valuation and raising at least $60 billion, Reuters reported in October.
+OpenAI is preparing to confidentially file for a US initial public offering in the coming weeks, Reuters reported last week, citing a source familiar with the matter.
+The company could be aiming for a US$1 trillion valuation and raising at least US$60 billion, Reuters reported in October.

 He said he had been using AI to respond to Slack and email messages but had reverted to answering some himself.